Share this post

 When do I need life insurance?

 As we mentioned, married couples typically share financial responsibilities.
-That’s why it’s important to consider a life insurance plan after tying the knot.
+That’s why it’s important to consider life coverage after tying the knot.
 When purchasing your policy, consider one that covers the loss of a spouse’s financial contribution.
 But should your spouse have life insurance too?
 Generally, it’s recommended to include insurance for both spouses, as there are financial pressures on the family following the loss of a parent.

 There’s no way around it.
 Growing your family also brings additional financial responsibilities.
 The purchase of a life insurance policy is just another way to protect your child’s financial future.